New technology brings revolution in recycling scrapped cars

 October 20th, 2014

-But a new technology hopes to enable almost 100 per cent of old vehicles to be recycled or turned into energy, with the commissioning this month of the world’s largest industrial waste gasification plant at Oldbury, West Midlands.
+Chinook Sciences has developed new technology to allow almost 100 per cent of old vehicles to be recycled or turned into energy, and this technology has been adopted by the Europe’s largest car recycler at its processing plant in Oldbury.

 “The reality is that the only way those targets are going to be met is to get into this sort of technology.
 You can’t meet those targets by dismantling spare parts off a car,” says Graeme Carus, EMR’s director of business development.